aws-samples/serverless-patterns/step-function-callback-cdk-python/README.md

 ## Services From/To

-Amazon SQS to AWS Lambda
+AWS Step Functions to Amazon SQS / AWS Lambda to AWS Step Functions

 ## Deployment Instructions